-There is many forms of arthritis.
-Naturally it is the so called “wear and tear” that happens when your joints are over used.
+There are many forms of arthritis.
+Naturally, it is the so called “wear and tear” that happens when your joints are over used.
 This generally happens as you age.
-But it may also appear due to joint inuries.
+But it may also appear due to joint injuries.

 This medication is taken by mouth, with a full glass of water.
 Do not lie down for at least 10 minutes after taking this medication.
 You may also take this medication with food or milk to prevent an upset stomach.

 Swallow this tablet whole.
 Do not crush, or chew on the tablets.
 Doing so may increase the risk of side effects.

 Dosage is based on your medical condition and response to therapy.
 Do not take more than 1,500 milligrams per day.
 To minimize side effect risks (e.g., stomach bleeding), use this medication at the lowest effective dose for the shortest possible length of time.
 Do not increase your dose or take it more often than prescribed.
 For ongoing conditions such as arthritis, continue taking it as directed by your doctor.
 Discuss the risks and benefits with your doctor.

 Before taking this medication, inform your doctor if you are allergic to Diflunisal; or to aspirin or other salicylates (e.g., choline salicylate), or other NSAIDs (e.g., ibuprofen, naproxen, celecoxib); or if you have any other allergies in general.